Horse Show FAQ

 How old do I have to be to compete in a horse show?

 Participation is horse shows is determined strictly by ability, and not by age.
 There are classs for children that involve just walking; walking, trotting, and cantering; and also classes that require jumping over very small obstacles, as low as ground poles or small, 18-inch cross rails.
-While many students start showing while they are still quite young, many others start as teenagers or even adults.
+While many students start showing when they are still quite young, many others start as teenagers or even adults.

 Am I good enough yet to ride in a show?

 Like any sport, the toughest competitors dedicate a tremendous amount of hours, sweat and tears toward achieving at the highest level.
 At Palladia Farm, we have very talented riders who compete at a national level, and also more casual riders, who enjoy competing casually, as their schedules and budgets allow.
 We also have riders who choose not to compete, instead enjoying their horses at home.
+In summation, the decision to start competing is an individual process, there is no right or wrong answer as the variety of classes enables rides of all skill levels to compete.

 How do horse show logistics work?

-Riders are responsible for providing the horses that they will ride in a horse show.
+Riders are responsible for providing the horses that they will compete on at a horse show.
 Before the show, the horses are transported from our barn at home to the show facility in a large trailer that is specially designed for equine use.
 At the competition grounds, we rent stalls for the horses to stay in for the duration of the show, as well as the extra space that we need to prepare the horses for competition.
 We usually arrive a day before the competition begins, in order to give the horses some time to settle into the new environment.

 What do they judge at a horse show?